CenturyLinkCloud/clc-go-cli/README.md

 Starting from `2015-08-18` the release tarballs contain 2 bash files: `bash_autocomplete` and `install_autocompletion`.
 You can enable autocomplete for the current terminal session by simply sourcing the former.
 Or you can install it user-wide by executing the latter.
 In this case, the script will copy `bash_autocomple` contents into `~/.bash_completion/clc` and update `~/.bashrc` with the lines sourcing this file.

+### PowerShell

+Only v3 support is provided because previous versions do not support custom autocomplete handlers.
+PowerShell v3 is distributed as a part of Windows Management Framework 3.0, which can be downloaded [from here](http://www.microsoft.com/en-us/download/details.aspx?id=34595).
+You can check the version by typing `$PSVersionTable.PSVersion`.

+To turn on autocomplete execute `.\powershell3_autocomplete.ps1`.
+You can find the file in the release tarball for Windows.

 ## Getting Help

 Explore the available resources, commands, options and other useful guidance using the `--help` option: